MuhammadAli-8/wuzzuf-job-scraper/README.md

     cd wuzzuf-job-scraper
     ```

-2. Install the required Python packages:

-    ```bash
-    pip install -r requirements.txt
-    ```

-3. Make sure you have the correct version of ChromeDriver:
+2. Make sure you have the correct version of ChromeDriver:

     - Download ChromeDriver from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
     - Place the `chromedriver` executable in your system's PATH or in the project directory.